Selecting a Cat

 General Cat Personality Types and Needs

 Blossoming Shy Buddies do better in homes with less noise and activity.
 They prefer predictable, routine and gentle affection.
-With time, patience and love, they often become extremely bonded and affectionate with the people in their home.
+With time, patience and love, they may become extremely bonded and affectionate with the people in their home.
 Most shy cats prefer to have another cat companion in the home to feel happy and secure.
 Learn more about MEOW Foundation’s Shy Cat Grading System below.

 How We Grade Our Shy Cats